Water Treatment 101

 The descriptions and pictures below are designed to foster a basic understanding of the parts of your water treatment system.
 When you call for service, we hope they will help you to identify those parts of your system that may need service.
 When you receive an invoice from us, we hope the information below will help clarify which parts and systems we worked on during our service visit.

-The water flows from the air pressure tank to the filter tank.
+The water flows from the air release tank to the filter tank.
 Air tank on the left and filter tank on the right.

 Sometimes the tanks are insulated to reduce sweating in summertime.

 Water in the filter tank flows through media.
-When this media needs regeneration, the water flows backwards and backflushes the media clean.
-This requires a timeclock on the back flush head to set the schedule for the time of backflush.
+When this media needs regeneration, the system “backwashes” and cleans the media.
+Pictured is the control valve or filter head that controls the backwash settings.

-Sometimes we need to replace the yoke assembly.
+We will also need to replace the piston assembly.

 This is what the old spacers and seals look like after being in service in iron laden water. (photo – the Family Handyman)